 At what pace will the Thwaites melt

 Scientists say it will take decades, even more than a century, for the Thwaites to vanish completely.
 However, this is not a reason to be complacent.
-Prof David Vaughan, director of science at the British Antarctic Survey, says that a meter of sea-level rise can considerably affect the severity of storm surges.
+Professor David Vaughan, Director of Science at the British Antarctic Survey, states that a one-metre rise in sea level can significantly impact the severity of storm surges.

 A 50-cm sea level increase would mean storms that come every one thousand years will come every 100 years, and a one-metre increase would make the millennial storm come every ten years.

-Prof Vaughan further adds that increasing carbon dioxide levels generate heat into the atmosphere, which is energy.
-Increased energy drives the weather and significant changes in the global process. Â Just like what is happening in the Arctic, the Antarctic is also responding in its way, he says.
+Prof. Vaughan further adds that increasing carbon dioxide levels generate heat in the atmosphere, which is a form of energy.
+Increased energy drives the weather and significant changes in the global process. Â Just like what is happening in the Arctic, the Antarctic is also responding in its own way, he says.

 Sources: